phylum-dev/documentation/docs/knowledge_base/phylum_project_files.md

 > 💡 **TIP** 💡
 >
-> To get the same list of dependency files that would be seen when running the `phylum init` command but without potentially overwriting the file, temporarily rename existing `.phylum_project` files.
+> To get the same list of dependency files that would be seen when running the `phylum init` command, but without potentially overwriting the file, temporarily rename existing `.phylum_project` files.

 [ignore_rules]: https://docs.rs/ignore/latest/ignore/struct.WalkBuilder.html#ignore-rules
 [phylum_status]: ../cli/commands/phylum_status.md